indeedeng/imhotep/docs/data-file-requirements.md

 If the field name is time or unixtime, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the dataset.
 A timestamp can be in seconds or milliseconds since Unix epoch time (UTC).

+NOTE: Because floating-point values are treated as strings, do not use floating-point values in a time or unixtime field.
+[Read more about floating-point values](#floating).

 #### Field names with the * suffix

 Adding the `*` suffix to the field name in the header also indexes a tokenized version of that field.